 Most positions pay anywhere from about $12-$15/hour.
 You may also be eligible for a 401k with the company.
 They do not offer insurance benefits as these are part-time jobs.

 These jobs are paid hourly and many have a minimum and maximum number of hours you can work each week.
-For my job, we are only eligible to work 10-20 hours per week, and up to 24 hours a week on occasion.
+For my job as an US Rater, we are only eligible to work 10-20 hours per week, and up to 24 hours a week on occasion.

 Some of the social media jobs require anywhere from 1-4 hours of work, five to seven days per week, depending on which role you acquire.